Gilroy Police Department Rocked by Lurid Sex Scandal Lawsuit

 Asked whether allegations in the suit of “sexual assault” refer to criminal behavior by police officers, Justo said her firm represents Harrell in a wrongful termination lawsuit and that whether crimes were committed is for someone else to determine.

+City officials are keeping quiet about suit.
 Human Resources Director LeeAnn McPhillips cited “pending litigation,” and declined comment.

 Mayor Roland Velasco, who grew up in Gilroy, said he’d been emailed a copy of the suit and that McPhillips has advised him to decline comment on specifics of the suit.